bjornmagnusson/kube-app-packager/README.md

 ## Usage
 Example on how to use is available in examples/ folder.

+Following usage is using Docker-in-Docker as Docker Host, but any Docker Host can be used.
 Add compose file to use for packaging (docker-compose.package.yml):
 ```Docker
 version: '2.1'